-To participate in Research Network research activities, students will be asked to create accounts by providing their school email address, student ID number, and school information.
-Teachers may also create accounts for students by providing their name and/or student ID number, and may input other information related to their students’ character development through Research Network.
+- To participate in Research Network research activities and access the platform through our partnerships with schools, students at those schools will be asked to create accounts by providing their school email address, student ID number, and school information.
+Schools may also create accounts for students by providing their name and/or student ID number, and may input other information related to their students’ character development through Research Network.

-What commitments does Character Lab make to protect the privacy of student PII?
+What commitments does Character Lab make to protect the privacy of PII?

-- We will not collect, use, share, or retain student PII for any purpose other than as authorized by the school.
+- We will not collect, use, share, or retain PII for any purpose other than as authorized.

-- We will not share student PII with a researcher unless authorized by the school, and then only subject to strict protections.
+- We will not share PII with a researcher unless authorized and then only subject to strict protections.

-- We will not use or disclose student PII for commercial purposes.
+- We will not use or disclose PII for commercial purposes.

-- We will not build a personal profile of a student other than to facilitate our scientific services, which support educational/school purposes.
+- We will not build a personal profile of a student other than to facilitate our scientific services, which support educational or school purposes.

-- We will not support access to and correction of student PII by students or their parents.
+- We will support access to and correction of PII by research participants or their parents.